xrdocs/application-hosting/_tutorials/2016-06-06-xr-toolbox-bring-your-own-container-app.md

 *  as a container (LXC)

-In this quick start guide we use the IOS-XR vagrant box to bring up an Ubuntu container on IOS-XR and host an application within it.
+In this quick start guide we intend to introduce a typical vagrant topology that we intend to use in other quick start guides in the [XR Toolbox series]({{ base_path }}/tags/#xr-toolbox)

 So, let's get started!